neonhomer/vagrant-craft-3/README.md

 # Vagrant Craft 3

 Starter Craft CMS 3 setup using Vagrant for local development.
-Initial starter site url is http://localhost:8378.
-Depending on network environment the site should be accessible to other devices via [http://COMPUTER_NAME:8378](http://COMPUTER_NAME:8378).
+This setup uses a special port number to allow testing the site without modifying a hosts file.
+The site should be accessible to other devices on the same network.

+Initial site url is http://localhost:8378.
+Or using the local computer name like [http://COMPUTER_NAME:8378](http://COMPUTER_NAME:8378).
+Port number is adjustable modified in the Vagrantfile.

 Vagrant settings support macOS and Windows.
 Virtual machine is running Ubuntu 16 with PHP 7.0.
-Port number can be changed as desired in the Vagrantfile.

 Installation includes Xdebug for PHP debugging and Visual Studio Code launch.json.